Life in the Tropics

-Life in the Tropics is the 11th album by the American Jazz group The Rippingtons.
-It was released in 2000, and was the group's first release for Peak label.
+Life in the Tropics is the eleventh studio album by the American jazz group the Rippingtons.
+Released in 2000, it was the group's first release on Peak Records.
 The album reached No. 3 on Billboard's contemporary jazz chart.

 Track listing

-All tracks written by Russ Freeman except as noted.
+All tracks written by Russ Freeman except "Rhythm of Your Life" written by Michael Angelo Saulsberry and "I Found Heaven" written by Gary Brown and Russ Freeman.